cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 .. figure::/img/pipe-pub.png
    :align: center

-The following suite definition, as :ref:`graphed above <fig-integer-pipeline>`, implements a classical linear pipeline using integer cycling.
+The following workflow definition, as :ref:`graphed above <fig-integer-pipeline>`, implements a classical linear pipeline using integer cycling.
 The workflow ensures that one instance each of A, B, and C runs concurrently and the pipeline is kept full: when A.1 has finished processing the first dataset, A.2